Pumpkin Spice Cake

 Make It Gluten-Free

-A 1:1 gluten-free flour blend (like Bob’s Red Mill or King Arthur’s measure-for-measure) works here since there’s no yeast and the structure comes from the baking powder.
-The texture will be slightly more tender, and you may need to add 2–3 minutes to the bake time.
+A 1:1 gluten-free flour blend, like Bob’s Red Mill or King Arthur’s measure-for-measure, will work here because there\u2019s no yeast and all the structure will come from the baking powder.
+The texture will be slightly more tender, and you may need to add an additional 2\u20133 minutes to the bake time.
+The sauce layer will be the same.

 Serving Ideas